prasser/newtonraphson/README.md

 return b * (PolyGamma.trigamma(a + n + 1.0d) - PolyGamma.trigamma(a + 1.0d));
 ```

-And the second partial derivative do1/db like this:
+And the second partial derivative *d/db* of the first object function like this:

 ```Java
 // Function2D derivative12...